tongjiangwei/ArcFace-Real-time-Face-Recognition-Facial-Expression-Recognition/README.md

   ```
 2. Download the pre-trained model from https://pan.baidu.com/s/11FX20KJhUpHVTsOyMfjCdA Code:T209 and then put it in the "FER2013_VGG19" folder

+3. Download file:libarcsoft_face_engine.so from https://pan.baidu.com/s/1Ibmh9rQ1ch13xpfdWFY_GA Code:T407 and then put it in the "lib" folder

-3. Select a face image as the face comparison picture, put it under the "facelibrary/images" folder, and name it with the name corresponding to the face, such as "yourName.jpg"
+4. Select a face image as the face comparison picture, put it under the "facelibrary/images" folder, and name it with the name corresponding to the face, such as "yourName.jpg"
   ```
   ${POSE_ROOT}
    `-- facelibrary